OData/odataorg.github.io/pages/service-usages/basic-usages.md

 ### Data Modification

 **Notice:** During the following sections, you are going to modify the data of Trippin service.
 To prevent other users' actions affect your results, you need to request a key firstly to identify yourself to the server.
 Otherwise, the results of your actions are unpredictable.
-The way to request a key is introduced [here](service-usages/request-key-tutorial/).
+The way to request a key is introduced in [this tutorial](service-usages/request-key-tutorial/).

 #### Create an Entity